 LDF is opposed to ballot harvesting.
 The lack of administrative oversight under vote-by-mail election systems affords too great an opportunity for ballot harvesters to undermine the fairness and honesty of elections and further interfere with the freewill and autonomy of voters who alone have the responsibility to determine who to vote for or whether to vote at all.

 [i] See California Assembly Bill 1921 (2016).

 [ii] Arizona made ballot harvesting a class 6 felony in 2016 with the enactment of H.B.
 2023.
 The law has since been challenged.
-The U.S. District Court and Ninth Circuit upheld the law, but the lawsuit was then reheard by the entire Ninth Circuit (en banc), and the law was struck down as unconstitutional.
-The Arizona Attorney General is currently seeking to appeal the decision to the United States Supreme Court.
+Judge Douglas L. Rayes of the Arizona District Court upheld the law, and the 9th Circuit originally affirmed.
+The lawsuit was then reheard en banc, and the law was struck down as unconstitutional.
+The Arizona attorney general is currently seeking to appeal the decision to the United States Supreme Court.